PeramatoG/Label-Colors-GMA3/README.md

 - Retrieves each preset handle from `DataPool().PresetPools[4][i]`.
 - Calls `GetPresetData(handle)` to obtain a nested Lua table with feature data.
 - Locates `ColorRGB_R`, `ColorRGB_G`, `ColorRGB_B` `absolute` values (0..100), converts them to 0..255.
-- Converts RGB values to linear sRGB and computes squared distance to each entry in the selected color table.
+- Converts RGB to HSV (Hue/Saturation/Value) and compares against the selected table using a weighted HSV distance, which gives more perceptual results than simple RGB distance (especially when rotating hue at high saturation).
-- Picks the name with the smallest distance and applies `Label Preset 4.X "Name"`.
+- Uses the best match to run `Label Preset 4.X "Name"`.

 ## Notes & limitations

 - Designed and tested for **Universal Color** presets in Pool 4, stored as RGB.
 - Other color modes (CMY/HSV/CT) or non-Universal presets may require extending the extractor.
+- The HSV-based matching is computed from the extracted RGB values; if the RGB data is not representative of the actual fixture color, the suggested name may differ from your visual impression.
 - Named colors (HTML, Basic, filters and 30k list) are descriptive and may not match the naming conventions of your show.
 - When using the 30k table, expect longer processing times on large preset ranges.